Top 10 Tips

 If for instance you took courses elsewhere that satisfied COMS requirements but were only 3 units, you still need to make up the remaining units even if you've satisfied COMS course requirements.

-For example, if you take 265 but afterwards decide you want to do 210 and 318, 265 will count as elective credit.
+For example, if you take 265 but afterwards decide you want to do 210, 265 will count as elective credit.

 5) Summer COMS courses are a great way to satisfy requirements, especially your COMS elective units requirements.